qe-present/study-react/README.md

 $${\color{red}study \quad react}$$
-if you want yo know the change for color,you can visit it
+if you want yo see how the colours change,you can visit it